Cogger's late drop-goal helps Giants pip Toulouse

 Fourth-placed Huddersfield head to Wembley on Saturday for the Challenge Cup final on the back of a fourth straight win, but it was tough on Toulouse who remain two points adrift at the bottom.

-Buoyed by their second win of the season against Wakefield, Toulouse went ahead early on when former Giant Ashall-Bott ran on to Lucas Albert's measured grubber-kick for his third try in two matches.
+Buoyed by their second win of the season against Wakefield, and with Australian full-back Corey Norman making his debut, Toulouse went ahead when former Giant Ashall-Bott ran on to Lucas Albert's measured grubber-kick for his third try in two matches.

 Huddersfield struggled to find their rhythm before the break, but levelled when Hewitt cashed in on Lolohea's grubber-kick to touch down.